UluruMao/LeetCode-Tutor-Agent/README.md

 ## How It Works (High Level)

-1. Fetch recent submission metadata from LeetCode (GraphQL)
+1. **Monitor:** The daemon runs continuously in the background, polling LeetCode via GraphQL every 60 seconds.
-2. Detect failed submissions
+2. **Alert:** Triggers native Windows desktop notifications the moment a new submission is detected.
-3. Pull relevant failure context (code + failing cases/output when available)
+3. **Fetch Context:** If a failure is detected, it pulls the exact failure context (your code, runtime errors, and failing test cases).
-4. Send a constrained “tutor prompt” to Gemini via LangChain
+4. **Socratic Analysis:** Sends a constrained “tutor prompt” to Gemini via LangChain, extracting the core hint from the model's response blocks.
-5. Append results to `study_guide.md` for later review
+5. **Dual-Layer Logging:** Appends the full AI explanation to `study_guide.md` and logs the structured failure data (problem title, tags, error type) into the `leetcode_history.db` SQLite database for long-term tracking.

 ---